AftabKhadija/portfolio/README.md

          - server.js (Node.js API)
    - schema.sql
    - docker-compose.yml
+Here, we have separate directories for the frontend, backend, and a root-level file schema.sql to initialize the MySQL database.
+The docker-compose.yml is used for the entire project.

 Part 4: Creating Dockerfiles
 1. Dockerfile for Frontend (React.js)
+A Dockerfile defines how to build your Docker image for the React frontend.

 Navigate to the frontend directory:

 bash
 Copy code
 cd your-project/frontend/project-frontend
-Create a file named Dockerfile:
+Create a file named Dockerfile with the following code:

-Dockerfile
+dockerfile
 Copy code
 # Use an official Node.js image as the base
 FROM node:18